Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Numerical results

 \figref{fig:rate_depo} shows the logical error rates under the depolarizing noise.
 Figs.\ \ref{fig:rate_py5} and \ref{fig:rate_py10} show the logical error rates under $Y$-biased noises where $p_x : p_y : p_z = 1 : 5 : 1$ and $1 : 10 : 1$ for several values of $N_\mathrm{SA}$, respectively.

-In Figs.\ \ref{fig:rate_depo}--\ref{fig:rate_py10}, we observe that the logical error rate $P_\mathrm{L}$ of our SA decoder monotonically decreases as $N_\mathrm{SA}$ increases.
+In Figs.\ \ref{fig:rate_depo}--\ref{fig:rate_py10}, we observe that the logical error rate $P_\mathrm{L}$ of our SA decoder decreases monotonically as $N_\mathrm{SA}$ increases.
 For $N_\mathrm{SA}\ge 2$, our SA decoder achieves logical error rates lower than our greedy matching decoder and is therefore an improvement over our greedy matching.
-For $N_\mathrm{SA}\ge 3$, our SA decoder is more accurate than the MWPM decoder.
+For $N_\mathrm{SA}\ge 3$, our SA decoder achieves a lower logical error rate than the MWPM decoder.